rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

 ## Sponsorship Packages

-Rails Girls Summer of Code subsidises programming newcomers to learn and work on Open Source projects from July-September each year, and endows accepted students with USD 1500 per month, for three months.
+Rails Girls Summer of Code subsidises programming newcomers to learn and work on Open Source projects from July to September each year, and endows accepted students with USD 1500 per month, for three months.

 By providing this stipend, we enable students to dedicate themselves to their